NoiseByNorthwest/php-spx/README.md

 - middle click vertical drag: time range zoom in/out
 - mouse wheel: time range zoom in/out
 - hovering a function call to show more details
+- double click on a function call: set the current time range as the one of the selected function call

 Except for wall time, the current metric is also plotted (current value over time) on a foreground layer.